-The IAAO performance standards state that the COD should be between 5.0 and 20.0 for incomeproducing property in smaller, rural jurisdictions and between 5.0 and 15.0 for larger, urban market jurisdictions.
-The preliminary ratio study for Area 510 shows a COD of 19.38%, outside the range of the IAAO guidelines, indicating that the 2020 level of assessment uniformity, as measured using recent sales, is not an acceptable range.
-A lower COD indicates better uniformity.
+The IAAO performance standards state that the COD should be between 5.0 and 20.0 for income producing property in smaller, rural jurisdictions and between 5.0 and 15.0 for larger, urban market jurisdictions.
+The preliminary ratio study for Area 510 shows a COD of 13.24%, which is closer to higher end of the range of the IAAO guidelines, indicating that the 2021 level of assessment uniformity, as measured using recent sales, is within the acceptable range.
+However, a lower COD represents more of uniformity to the assessment level.

-The second measure of uniformity utilized in the ratio study is the Price Related Differential (PRD).
-The PRD provides a measure of price-related bias, or the equity between low and highpriced property.
+A second measure of uniformity utilized in the ratio study is the Price Related Differential (PRD).
+The PRD provides a measure of price related bias, or the equity between low- and high-priced property.
 The IAAO performance standards state that the PRD should fall between 0.98 and 1.03.
 A value below 0.98 would indicate progressivity in the data where assessment levels increase with increasing sales prices.
 Values above 1.03 indicate regressive bias in the data where assessment level decreases with increases in sales price.
-The preliminary ratio study for Area 510 showed a PRD of 1.03, which is at the top end of the acceptable range of the IAAO guidelines.
+The preliminary ratio study for Area 510 showed a PRD of 0.99 that is at the lower end of the acceptable range of the IAAO guidelines.

-If taken at face value, the preliminary ratio study showed the 2020 assessment level needed to be adjusted to increase uniformity.
+The preliminary ratio study, if taken at face value, showed the 2021 assessment level needed to be adjusted to increase uniformity.
 As mentioned previously, the few numbers of sales included in the analysis ultimately limited the reliability of the ratio study in this case.